-Privacy and security have become increasing concerns for internet users, not least with increased government monitoring and corporate collection of user data, and a long string of well-publicized hack attacked in which this user data has been stolen and mis-used.
+Additionally, privacy and security have become increasing concerns for internet users, not least with increased government monitoring and corporate collection of user data, and a long string of well-publicized hack attacked in which this user data has been stolen and mis-used.

-While Windows and macOS machines have some protections in place, and there are additional options such as using a VPN or Tor browser, a number of Linux distros are now available that put privacy and security at their core.
+While Windows and macOS computers have some protections in place, and there are additional options such as using a VPN or Tor browser, a number of Linux distros are now available that put privacy and security at their core.

 For some of these Linux distros it's a case of building in privacy protection by default using a variety of tools.
 For others, it's a matter of including security software as standard for those who need to do penetration testing.

 Each of these distros has a different focus on privacy and/or security according to user interests and needs.
 The distros in this guide have all been crafted specifically to equip you with the means to defend your privacy and ensure you stay secure while browsing the internet.

 Here therefore we'll list the best Linux distros for privacy and security for you to consider.

 - We've also featured the best forensic and pentesting Linux distros.

 Linux Administration Bootcamp: Go from Beginner to Advanced, $12.99/£11.99 at Udemy